Battle of Brecon

-In the Easter of 1093 (sometimes also believed to be 1094), the Battle of Brecon took place between the forces of Rhys Ap Tewdr, King of Deheubarth and Bleddyn ap Maenyrch, King of Brycheiniog against Bernard de neufmarche and his mounted knights.
+In the Easter of 1093 (some sources state 1094), the Battle of Brecon took place between the forces of Rhys Ap Tewdr, King of Deheubarth and Bleddyn ap Maenyrch, King of Brycheiniog against Bernard de Neufmarché and his mounted knights.

 Before the battle (Prelude)

-In 1066 the Normans led by William the Conqueror invaded the kingdom of England and took the throne of England (Norman Conquest).
-The first Norman conquests into Wales took place between 1070 and 1071, when William FitzOsbern created the motte-and-Bailey castle in Clifford village.
+In 1066 the Normans led by William the Conqueror invaded the kingdom of England and took the throne of England.
+The first Norman conquests into Wales took place between 1070 and 1071, when William FitzOsbern created the motte-and-bailey castle in Clifford village.
 The castle is not actually in Wales but was a staging ground for invasions and incursions across the border.
 In 1088 the Lord of Hereford, Bernard de Neufmarché invaded and conquered parts of Brycheiniog (Brecon).
-He defeated King Bleddyn Ap Maenyrch at the battle of Caer-Bannau.
+He defeated King Bleddyn Ap Maenyrch at the Battle of Caer-Bannau.
 Bernard began to build a castle using stone from a nearby Roman fort called Caer-Bannau which used to belong to Bleddyn, this castle became Brecon Castle which still stands today.